mongolar/mongolar/README.md

 ##Disclaimer

-I learned Go writing this project, so there are some issues...
+I learned Go writing this project, and I got this far in two months of my free time (which I have little) so there are some issues...
 Here is a list things I know need to be fixed.
 - Element loading from mgo,  It needs to accept structures to avoid interfaces and reflection.
 - Post data, it is being parsed by the wrapper and this responsibility should be passed to the controllers, so controllers can marshall their own expectations.